kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

     }
     ```

-There are two especially important ideas here:
+There are three especially important ideas here:

-- the handler extends the generated `UserServiceGrpc.UserServiceImplBase`
+- the handler extends the generated `UserServiceGrpc.UserServiceImplBase` and is registered in the graph with plain `@Component`
 - transport errors are expressed through gRPC `Status`, not HTTP exceptions
+- every method is a synchronous, blocking method — Kora runs it on the connection's virtual thread, so there is no reactive wrapper and no `CompletionStage` to return

 That second point matters a lot.
 This is not an HTTP application anymore, so the transport language must be gRPC-native.
+An exception that escapes the handler without being reported through the
+observer is closed by gRPC as `UNKNOWN`, which tells the caller nothing useful — always map failures to an explicit `Status`.

 ## Configuration { #config }